DOI-USGS/usgscsm/README.md

 The camera model read from an ISD file is converted at load time to an internal representation which makes camera operations more efficient.
-This optimized ``model state`` can be saved to disk to a JSON-formatted file, which can be read back and used instead of the original ISD model, and also shared among various photogrammetric packages.
+This optimized *model state* can be saved to disk as a JSON-formatted file, be used interchangeably with the original ISD model, and also shared among various photogrammetric packages.

-The camera model state can be modified by an application of a rotation and translation, which is necessary in order to refine a camera's position and orientation in Photogrammetry, while these operations are not easy to express in the original ISD format.
+The camera model state can be modified by an application of a rotation and translation, which is necessary in order to refine a camera's position and orientation in photogrammetry, while these operations are not easy to express in the original ISD format.

+This library provides functionality for saving the model state file, as discussed in the next section.

-## Inspection of a camera model
+## Camera model processsing

-This library ships with a tool named ``usgscsm_cam_test``, which is able to load a camera model, whether in the original ISD format or its model state representation, export the model state, and perform basic sanity checks, such as projections from the camera to the ground and back, as described in its [documentation](docs/source/tools/usgscsm_cam_test.rst).
+USGSCSM ships with a program named ``usgscsm_cam_test``, which is able to load a CSM camera model, whether in the original ISD format or its model state representation, export the model state, and perform basic camera operations, as described in its [documentation](docs/source/tools/usgscsm_cam_test.rst).

 ## Enabling logging

-You can enable logging of the internal operations in the sensor models by setting the `USGSCSM_LOG_FILE` environment variable to the file you would like to log to.
+Logging of the internal operations in the sensor models can be enabled by setting the `USGSCSM_LOG_FILE` environment variable to the file the log should be written to.
-You can also log to standard out by setting it to `stdout` or standard error by setting it to `stderr`.
-Note that these logs can become quite large, multiple GBs.
+To have the logging information printed to the standard output or standard error, set this to `stdout` or `stderr`.
+Note that these logs can become several GB in size.

 ---

-## Build Requirements
+## Build requirements

 * cmake 3.15 or newer
 * GNU-compatible Make